Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Phaya Thai Palace

-Phya Thai Palace was built by Rama V in 1909.
+The Phaya Thai Palace was built by Rama V in 1909.
 King Rama VI then lived at the palace until the later years of his reign.
 King Rama VII ordered the palace be converted into an international hotel.
 The Phya Thai Palace then became the location of the first Thai radio broadcast station.
-Later, after a change of government the palace became a clinic for the Royal Thai Army and has since changed its name to the Phramongkutklao Hospital
+Later, after a change of government, the palace became a clinic for the Royal Thai Army and has since changed its name to the Phramongkutklao Hospital.

 Ancient City